ks888/LambStatus/README.md

 * It reduces your infrastructure cost.
 A status page usually gets very low traffic and occasionally huge traffic.
 You only pay for the traffic that you handle.

-## Features

-* Easy build: launch the cloudformation stack using [this template](https://s3-ap-northeast-1.amazonaws.com/lambstatus/cf-template/0.1.1/lamb-status.yml) and that's it!
-* Incidents: when something happens, open an incident, and keep telling latest situations to users
-* Components: show your service's status by components like API, Website, etc.
-* Users: only authenticated users can access admin pages.

-*Note: LambStatus is still under development, and not ready for production use.
-Opening an issue / PR for feature request / bug report is welcome!*

 ## Requirement

 * AWS Account